White Line Disease

 What is it?

 The white line is the junction between the hoof wall and the sole on the bottom of the horse's hoof.
-White Line Disease, also known as "seedy toe," is a widening of the white line, or a separation of the hoof wall from the sole.
+White Line Disease is a widening of the white line, or a separation of the hoof wall from the sole.
 This separation is then invaded by bacteria and fungi, leading to infection that progresses up towards the coronary band which produces a white or gray powdery material.
 It is usually first noticed by the farrier during a routine trimming because only severe cases actually cause lameness.

 What can be done about it?